Geode-Lite/android-launcher/README.md

 # Geode Android Launcher

-Launches a vanilla copy of Geometry Dash with the Geode loader added.
+Launches a vanilla copy of Geometry Dash lite with the Geode loader added.